What Is Toxic Perfectionism? A Therapist’s Perspective for Women in Utah

 What is toxic perfectionism?

-Toxic perfectionism is a mindset that is rigid on holding yourself or others to unrealistically high standards.
+Toxic perfectionism is a mindset that is rigid in holding yourself or others to unrealistically high standards.
 These high standards are not attainable and result in burnout and strained relationships.
-It is common that these perfectionists to be angry and disappointed when they don’t achieve their goals.
+It is common for these perfectionists to be angry and disappointed when they don’t achieve their goals.
 Toxic perfectionists will take a hit on their self-esteem when they are unable to achieve the goals or expectations they have for themselves.
 They may also become overly critical of themselves or others.
-Like perfectionists, toxic perfectionism can be focused on people pleasing at their own expense.
+Like perfectionists, toxic perfectionists can be focused on people pleasing at their own expense.
 As a result, these perfectionists experience symptoms of anxiety and depression.
-Toxic perfectionism disregards the effort and growth that might occur trying to achieve goals because of the intense focus on a perfect outcome.
+Toxic perfectionism disregards the effort and growth that might occur when trying to achieve goals because of the intense focus on a perfect outcome.

 What are the symptoms of toxic perfectionism?